 If you still think we don’t need a nation foot-measuring call to arms, consider this.

 Wearing the wrong shoe size can lead to developing:

 Wearing supportive, properly fitted shoes can help you avoid these painful foot problems.
 So, how can you ensure a proper foot measurement and shoe fitting?

-Using a Brannock device—the silver contraption found in most shoe stores—will give you the fullest picture, since it measures the length and width of your foot as well as the length from the heel to the ball as well.
-That second measurement is crucial, because it determines where shoes bend and flex as you walk.
+Using a Brannock device will give you the best measurement.
+Thats the silver contraption found in most shoe store.
+It measures the length and width of your foot as well as the length from the heel to the ball as well.
+That second measurement is crucial.
+It determines where shoes bend and flex as you walk.

-Your feet are too important to get crammed into ill-fitting shoes, so, in honor of National Measure Your Feet Day, I invite all my patients to make sure they are wearing the right size foot wear…and, if ill-fitting shoes have left you walking with pain, schedule an appointment to see Dr. Schneider right away!
+Your feet are too important to get crammed into ill-fitting shoes!
+So, in honor of National Measure Your Feet Day, I invite you to make sure they are wearing the right size footwear.
+If ill-fitting shoes have left you walking with pain, there is a solution!
+Schedule an immediate appointment to see Dr. Schneider right away!